FannyDucel/bender-rule-lrec-acl/README.md

 **DATA**

-We propose all annotaed datasets both in JSON and in CSV format :
+We propose all annotaed datasets both in JSON and in CSV format (in the DATA/ directory):
 - Three annotated a the article level:
-  - 420-acl_annotation_bender  : 420 annotated articles from ACL (used in both LREC and TALN articles)
+  - DATA/420-acl_annotation_bender  : 420 annotated articles from ACL (used in both LREC and TALN articles)
-  - 550-lrec_annotation_bender : 550 annotated articles from LREC (used in the LREC article)
+  - DATA/550-lrec_annotation_bender : 550 annotated articles from LREC (used in the LREC article)
-  - 127-taln_annotation_bender : 127 annotated articles from TALN (used in TALN article)
+  - DATA/127-taln_annotation_bender : 127 annotated articles from TALN (used in TALN article)
 - One annotated at the sentence level :
-  - data_classif1_en420f.json  : ACL sentences used to train the sentence classifier mentioned in the articles
+  - DATA/data_classif1_en420f.json  : ACL sentences used to train the sentence classifier mentioned in the articles

 The data used for computing the inter-annotator agreement :
 - accord_interannotateur2.csv